dotnet-bem/system-web-bem/README.md

 └─ ...
 ```

-During the application is running the bundle of templates is used for html generation (on the server and the client side), js bundles and style bundles are included in the pages and used on client side.
-During the server-side html generation will be used the templates bundle which is selected by application settings.
+During the application is running the bundle of templates is used for html generation (on the server and the client side), js bundles and style bundles are included to the pages and used on the client side.
+During the server-side html generation the templates bundle specified in application settings will be used.
 Client-side bundles (js and css) should be included to the page manually.

-### Server side BEMHTML templates
+### Server-side templating with BEMHTML

 [BEMHTML](https://github.com/bem/bem-xjst) is the special templates engine which is convenient for BEM-projects.